How do contractors win clients?

 Our clients can search for contractors using the SMAS Worksafe portal and reach out to them.
 All our members are visible to clients on the portal but those with further areas of compliance may gain an advantage over those with just health & safety as clients can see that the contractor is not just SSIP accredited but environmental management and quality management systems are in place.

-All our members can upload documents relating to further areas of compliance for free however they will not be checked against IEMA or IRCA standards unless you have an Essential or Complete membership.
+All our members can upload documents relating to further areas of compliance for free however they will not be checked against IEMA or IRCA standards.

 Further areas of compliance supported by SMAS Worksafe: